 Including children in the birth

-If it's important to you that your other children be included in the birth, they can be prepared for the experience in our prenatal classes for siblings.
-While you are in labor, another adult such as a grandparent or family friend should accompany your children in case they require special attention or want to leave the room.
+If it's important to you that your other children be included in the birth, another adult such as a grandparent or family friend should accompany your children in case they require special attention or want to leave the room.
 If your children are too young or not ready, they can still be with you during your recovery and visit you and the baby during the rest of your hospital stay.
 Whatever you choose, your plans should be discussed with your physician or midwife.

 If you have plans to videotape the birth of an infant, you will be asked to sign a consent form agreeing to abide by our videotaping policy.